 - Data accuracy

-The difference between total financial assets and total financial liabilities is referred to as the net international investment position.
+The difference between total international financial assets and total international financial liabilities is referred to as the net international investment position.
 Put another way, Canada's net investment position is the difference between what Canada owns (its external assets) and what Canada owes (its external liabilities) to non-residents.

-In direct investment, the investor residing in one country has a significant influence on the management of an enterprise residing in another country; this means the direct investment also encompasses investment where there is a substantial influence to the point of having a controlling interest.
+Direct investment is a functional category where the investor residing in one country has a significant influence on the management of an enterprise residing in another country; this means the direct investment also encompasses investment where there is a substantial influence to the point of having a controlling interest.

 - Balance of international payments